 My friends and I created a custom command-and-control server and Windows malware written in C++ for our Malware Reverse Engineering class.
 Our malware could obtain system information such as processes, usernames and passwords, network information, and operating system version.
 It also could send and receive files across a network using a custom encryption algorithm.

 We also reverse engineered our client malware using IDA Pro and presented the project to our class.

 Our detailed analysis is available below.

-I evaluated the first beta release of Volatility 3 for my Computer System Security final project.
-In my presentation, I explained how computer memory functions, introduced fundamental memory analysis and forensic techniques, and discussed the release of Volatility 3 as well as several of the landmark changes it presents for memory analysis.
+I reviewed the beta release of Volatility 3 for my Computer Systems Security final project.
+In my presentation, I explained how computer memory functions, introduced fundamental memory analysis and forensic techniques, and discussed the release of Volatility 3 as well as the landmark changes it presents for memory analysis.

 Then, I demonstrated Volatility 3 by using various commands to identify the Zeus rootkit on a memory image obtained from an infected Windows system.

 I created a Docker container hosting a web server vulnerable to Shellshock (CVE-2014-6271) for a course CTF.
 The flag could be obtained using command injection via Apache cgi-bin and exploiting an outdated version of Bash.
 I also configured Snort on a separate Docker container to monitor exploitation and create a threat map on the class network.

 I published the container and a video walkthrough of the exploitation commands at the end of the CTF.

 The CTF challenge Docker container is available below.

 Past projects and competitions are available on Medium